How many Jewish students attend Clark?

 I’m not interested in being religiously observant.
 Is there anything at Clark Hillel for me?

 Of course!
 Hillel is often misperceived as a purely religious organization, but in reality we are so much more.
 We offer a wide variety of social programs that incorporate Judaism and Jewish culture.
 In fact, three of our four committees do not directly relate to religious observance (see below for more information about student leadership).
 Instead, they focus on building a sense of community, working for justice, and learning about Israel.

 How is Hillel’s student leadership structured?

-Our leadership is made up of 17 elected undergraduate students:
+Depending on the semester, our leadership is made up of anywhere from 10-20 elected undergraduate students:

-- Twelve elected co-chairs, three on each committee
+- Up to 16 elected co-chairs, 4 on each committee.

-- General members are also welcome to join any of the four committees
+- All general members are welcome to join the committees for meetings and events!

 Is Hillel associated with a particular sect of Judaism?